morgen01/MasterStudies/README.md

 # MasterStudies
-This repository contains programming projects that I have developed and submitted within my Master studies.
+This repository contains programming projects and course assignments that I have developed and submitted within my Master studies.